San Francisco (1936 film)

-San Francisco is a 1936 musical-drama disaster film directed by W. S. Van Dyke, based on the April 18, 1906 San Francisco earthquake.
+San Francisco is a 1936 American musical-drama disaster film directed by W. S. Van Dyke, based on the April 18, 1906 San Francisco earthquake.
 The film stars Clark Gable, Jeanette MacDonald and Spencer Tracy.
-MacDonald's singing helped make this film a major hit, coming on the heels of her other 1936 blockbuster, Rose Marie.
+MacDonald's singing helped make this film the highest grossing international hit of the year, coming on the heels of her other 1936 blockbuster, Rose Marie.

 Plot

 On New Year's Eve, 1905, saloon keeper "Blackie" Norton hires Mary Blake to sing in his bar, the Paradise Club on Pacific Street in the notorious Barbary Coast of San Francisco.
 Mary becomes a star attraction at the Paradise, especially for her signature tune, "San Francisco".
-Blackie's friend Matt predicts that Mary will not stay long on the "Coast".
+Blackie's friend Mat predicts that Mary will not stay long on the "Coast".

 Blackie decides to run for the San Francisco Board of Supervisors at the behest of his childhood friend Father Tim Mullen, who believes Blackie can use the supervisor position to implement reform.

 Mary is hired by the Tivoli Opera House on Market Street, where she becomes involved with Nob Hill scion Jack Burley.
 After her performance one night, Blackie visits Mary in her dressing room.
 Realizing she still loves him, Mary asks him to marry her.
 Blackie agrees, but their reunion is soon interrupted by Burley, who had proposed to Mary prior to the show.
 Burley appeals to Mary, but Blackie presents Mary with an ultimatum by asking if she wants to marry him or stay at the Tivoli.
 Mary chooses to return to the Paradise.

 Backstage on the opening night of her return performance, Father Tim drops in and is angered by Mary's skimpy stage costume.
 He defies Blackie to put her on the stage in front of the rowdy Paradise audience.
 Mary decides to leave with the priest after Blackie strikes him in the face.